nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Adding a task : `addTask`
 Adds a task to the specified lesson.

-Format: `addTask INDEX [TASKDESCRIPTION]`
+Format: `addTask LESSON_INDEX TASK_DESCRIPTION`

-* Adds the task to the lesson at specified `INDEX`.
+* Adds the task to the lesson at specified `LESSON_INDEX`.
+* Task description cannot be empty.
+* If a lesson is shown, the command can be shortened to `addTask` without `LESSON_INDEX`.
 * A new task cannot have the same description as existing tasks in the task list of that specific lesson.
-* The index refers to the index number shown in the displayed schedule list.
+* The lesson index refers to the index number of the lesson shown in the displayed schedule list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples: